vesoft-inc/nebula-exchange/README.md

 Exchange currently supports spark2.2, spark2.4 and spark3.0, and the corresponding toolkits are nebula-exchange_spark_2.2,  nebula-exchange_spark_2.4, nebula-exchange_spark_3.0.

+> note: 3.4.0 version does not support kafka and pulsar.
+Please use 3.0.0 or 3.3.0 or 3.5.0 to import Kafka/pulsar into NebulaGraph.

 ## How to get

 1. Package latest Exchange